 The human race has now been divided into different categories.

-Those who have had coronavirus and survived it, those who have succumbed to the virus and haven’t survived, and those who have never had it (I’m in the latter camp).
+Those who have had Covid and survived it, those who have succumbed to the virus and haven’t survived, and those who have never had it (I’m in the latter camp).